athenarc/GLANCE-Global-Actions-in-a-Nutshell-for-Counterfactual-Explainability/README.md

 ## Running Experiments

-To run the large-scale experiments that were showcased in the paper, use the `script.py` file located at the root of the project.
+To run large-scale experiments , use the `script.py` file located at the root of the project.
 This script reads a parameter configuration file (`param_grid.txt`) and executes experiments accordingly.

 ### Step-by-Step: